How to Create a Winning SEO Strategy

 To help keep things simple, we recommend setting these two tools up within an umbrella tool called Google Tag Manager.

-Here’s a few resources to help you get set up:
+Here are a few resources to help you get set up:

 - How to Set Up Google Tag Manager